 I’ve visited Japan a number of times over the years.

-During a trip to Japan I visited Hakone, in search of the hotel my grandmother’s friend Freda stayed in during her honeymoon in 1937.
+During a trip to Tokyo in spring 2014, I visited Hakone, in search of the lakeside hotel my grandmother’s China-based missionary friend Freda stayed in during her honeymoon in 1937.